Southern or Austral Grass Tree

 The species Xanthorrhoea australis is commonly called the The Austral Grass Tree, Common or Southern Grass Tree.
 And it is probably the most widely found of all of the grass trees.

-With the common nickname of Black Boy plant, this is derived from the black trunks, usually as a result of fires, sometimes lit to clear land and other time bushfires.
+With the common nickname of Black Boy plant, this is derived from the black trunks, usually as a result of fires, sometimes lit to clear land and other times through bushfires.

 Also known as Balga grass, it is found as an under story plant in Victoria, New South Wales and Tasmania.
 Very popular as a landscaping plant Xanthorrhoea australis has a number of desirable features for this application.